 Omni Montessori School is a private middle school in Charlotte.
-178 students attend Omni Montessori School and identify mostly as White, non-Hispanic; Hispanic; and Asian.
-The ratio of students to teachers at Omni Montessori School is 19:1.
+The principal of Omni Montessori School is Grae Baker and can be contacted at email@example.com.
+175 students attend Omni Montessori School and identify as White, non-Hispanic; Hispanic; and Asian.
+The student to teacher ratio at Omni Montessori School is 19:1.
 Community House Middle is one of the nearest middle schools.

 - Ceramics sculpture